DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ```

 ### Moderations
-Given a input text, outputs if the model classifies it as violating OpenAI's content policy, You can use the `moderationsRequest` function provided by the `ChatGPTAPIManager`.
+Given a input text, outputs if the model classifies it as violating OpenAI's content policy, You can use the `moderationsRequest` function provided by the `OpenAIAPIManager`.

 ```swift
 /// Requests text moderations based on the provided parameters.